mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 ## Continuation Monad
 Direct CPS interpreters hardcode many assumptions and are difficult to modify.
 Continuations are also too low level and verbose for many applications.
 The [continuation monad][cont-monad] provides an interface to express continuation based computations while hiding the implementation details.

-The continuation monad is defined by two function: `just` injects a value into the monadic context and `bind` sequences two computations, where the second computation depends on the output of the first.
+The continuation monad is defined by two functions: `just` injects a value into the monadic context and `bind` sequences two computations, where the second computation depends on the output of the first.

 ```js
 /// Pass value `x` though the continuation.